openzfs/zfs-buildbot/README.md

 will instruct the buildbot to use that SPL pull request rather than the default master branch.

+By default, all commits in your ZFS pull request are compiled by the BUILD builders.
+Additionally, the top commit of your ZFS pull request is tested by TEST builders.
+However, there is the option to override which types of builder should be used on a per commit basis.
+In this case, you can add `Requires-builders: <style|build|test>` to your commit message.
+A comma separated list of options can be provided.
+Supported options are:

+* `style`: This commit should be built by STYLE builders

+* `build`: This commit should be built by BUILD builders

+* `test`: This commit should be built and tested by the TEST builders

 ### Builder Types

 When a new pull request is opened it is queued up for testing on all of the